ivpusic/angular-cookie/README.md

 ipCookie(key, value);
 ```

-You can also set some additional options, like number of day when cookie will expire
+You can also set some additional options, like number of day when cookie expires

 ```
-ipCookie(key, value, { expire: 21 });
+ipCookie(key, value, { expires: 21 });
 ```

 If you want to specify directory where is cookie active use